 A comprehensive list of the game development-related classes offered at the University of Utah

 Each of the graduate tracks have both shared and unique classes.
-Click on the tabs below to view the specific classes for each track.
+Scroll to view the specific classes for each track.
 Click the name of the class to learn more.